 An International Student Adviser can help you to:

-- understand your course structure or other related matters
+- understand obligations to your visa and course or other related matters

 - manage your personal needs and issues